Garmisch-Partenkirchen, Germany: Family Ski Guide

 The Honest Tradeoffs

-If this resort is not the right fit for your family, consider Oberstdorf for a broader ski area with better family terrain.
+Should the tradeoffs outweigh the wins, consider Oberstdorf for a broader ski area with better family terrain.

 Would we recommend Garmisch-Partenkirchen?